-The United States Playing Card Company1 ("Opposer") filed on 15 December 2008 an opposition to Trademark Application Serial No. 4-2008-002791.
-The application, filed by Consuelo Nora Carolina D. Puyat2 ("Respondent-Applicant"), covers the mark TRICYCLE PINOY SOUVENIR CARDS for "souvenir playing cards" under Class 28 of the International Classification of Goods3.
+The United States Playing Card Company' ("Opposer") filed on 15 December 2008 an opposition to Trademark Application Serial No. 4-2008-002792.
+The application, filed by Consuelo Nora Carolina D. Puyat' ("Respondent-Applicant"), covers the mark "TRICYCLE PINOY SOUVENIR CARDS INSIDE AN ACE OF SPADE" for "souvenir playing cards" under Class 28 of the International Classification of Goods.
 The Opposer alleges, among other things, the following:

 - "7.
-Opposer is the true owner of the well-known mark BICYCLE as it can trace its ownership and its right to use the said mark for more than a hundred years prior to the filing date of the application subject of this opposition. - "8.
+Opposer is the true owner of the well-known mark 'BICYCLE' as it can trace its ownership and its right to use the said mark for more than a hundred years prior to the filing date of the application subject of this opposition. - "8.
 Opposer traces its origins as far back as January 1867 when A.O.
 Russell, Robert J. Morgan, James M. Armstrong and John F. Robinson, Jr. formed a partnership and purchased from the proprietors of The Cincinnati Enquirer what was then known as the Enquirer Job Printing Rooms. - "9.
 The firm commenced business as Russell, Morgan & Co. and printed theatrical and circus posters, placards and labels.
-Early in 1880, Mr. Russell proposed to his partners that they embark upon the manufacture of playing cards, an industry monopolized by several east coast companies.
+Early in 1880 Mr. Russell proposed to his partners that they embark upon the manufacture of playing cards, an industry monopolized by several east coast companies.
 The partners agreed and the first deck of playing cards was completed on June 28, 1881.
 About 20 employees manufactured 1,600 packs per day.
-In 1981, Russell, Morgan & Co. became the United
+In 1981, Russell, Morgan & Co. became the United States Paying Company.
+Thereafter, Opposer acquired other notable companies: The Standard Playing Card Co.
+(Chicago), Perfection Card Co.
+(New York) and New York Consolidated Cards. - "10.
+For more than one hundred years, Opposer has manufactured the world's top brands of playing cards and accessories, its unmatched manufacturing and technical experience yields superior products that are favored by casinos and consumers worldwide including those in the Philippines.
+Using state-of-the-art technology and techniques that have evolved over a century, Opposer makes cards that last longer and shuffle better than competitor cards.

-A foreign corporation duly organized and existing under the laws of the United States of America, with principal office at 4590 Beech Street, Cincinnati, Ohio, 45212, U.S.A.
+&lt;sup>1 A corporation organized and existing under the laws of the United States of America, with principal office at 4590 Beech Street, Cincinnati, Ohio 45212, U.S.A.

-With address at 55 Cayetano Arellano St., Ayala Heights Village, Old Balara, Quezon City.
+&lt;sup>2 With address at 55 Cayetano Arellano St. Ayala Heights Village, Old Balara, Quezon City.